The Rundown

 There are few things worse than buying a brand new product and having to replace it a very short while later because it was chewed to pieces, dropped and broken, or simply has a high amount of wear and tear in a short period of time.

 The material that it’s made of will have an effect on how durable the product is, but the manufacturing quality also makes a difference.
-We’ve tried to make sure the things we’ve reviewed here are not only durable, but last a good long while without compromising safety along the way.

-Criteria 4 – Size Options
+3) Size Options

-A chihuahua is definitely not going to need the same size crate as a German Shepherd.
+A chihuahua is definitely not going to need the same size dog crate as a German Shepherd.
 If the tray or pan you like comes in only German Shepherd size, then you’ll have to make do with something else.

 Options are great.
 Apart from the fact that the product should cater for any dog, any size, it’s super helpful if you happen to be the parent of multiple dogs who vary in size, and you want the same high-quality tray for all crates.

-We’ve checked out how many sizes these products are available in so that no matter the size of your pup or their crate, there’ll be an option for you.
+We’ve checked out how many sizes these products are available in so that no matter the size of your pup or their dog crate, there’ll be an option for you.
 Those with less choice when it comes to size will get a lower rating, but we aren’t going to exclude them if their quality is still good.

 Questions & Answers